pratyush1712/Personal-Website/public/readmes/affiliations.md

 **Duration:** January 2023 - Present

--   Lead and mentored sub-teams to drive innovative solutions, including implementing a highly performant Next.js web app with MongoDB and advanced SEO techniques, supporting over 10,000 users concurrently.
--   Developed complex optimization algorithm for the Perfect Match matchmaking platform's match generation and collaborated with a cross-functional team to optimize deployment, improve code readability, and ensure server stability with rapid response times.
--   Achieved rapid response times and consistently delivered a 95%+ Vercel User Experience Score.
+- Redesigned the website’s frontend for improved UX/UI and integrated microservices, enhancing user engagement and system scalability.
+- Architected a Flask-based microservice for a live analytics dashboard, analyzing real-time data for 5,000+ users.
+Utilized MongoDB Map-Reduce for efficient data aggregation and integrated server response caching for optimized latency and data retrieval.
+- Initiated the transition from offline to online matching algorithms, deploying a Flask microservice to enable real-time matching, resulting in 50,000+ matches and enhanced system responsiveness.
+- Automated personalized user engagement emails via cron jobs, yielding a 600+ increase in active users and enhancing platform interaction.
+- Drove innovative marketing strategies, amplifying Instagram engagement by 185%, while nurturing a strong team dynamic.
+Enhanced new member orientation to solidify community and team cohesion.

-**Key Technologies:** `Next.js` `TypeScript` `Google OR Tools` `MongoDB` `Google Cloud Project` `Vercel`<br><br>
+**Key Technologies:** `Next.js` `TypeScript` `Flask` `Cron Jobs` `Google OR Tools` `MongoDB` `Google Cloud Project` `Vercel`<br><br>

 <hr />